 Paring down not only made economic sense, but it made an inevitable task less daunting.

+How to Adopt a Minimalist Lifestyle starts with caring for our environment.
 Looking for ways to lessen our footprint on the earth makes sense.

 You can not only learn to live with fewer things, but you can support companies that make and sell their wares ethically.